igorskyflyer/npm-hook/README.md

 #### `replace`

-A Boolean indicating whether the prototype method should be replaced completely.
+An optional Boolean indicating whether the prototype method should be replaced completely.
 Defaults to **false**.

 <br>